AlefRP/text_to_db/README.md

-# Text To DB Converter - Betha
+# Text To DB Converter

 ## Overview